ramachandrasai7/ramachandrasai7/README.md

 As a wise man once said, the growling engine of change is Technology.
 I am proud to be in the technology sector and a master's Student in Computer Science.
 I want to be a small contributor to the huge impact that technology is ever creating on Humanity for good.
 I am a passionate problem solver, a Software Engineer by Profession, and an aspiring Data Scientist.
 I am willing to contribute or discuss anything related to Technology.

-- 🔭 I’m currently working on pursuing a Master's in Computer Science at Arizona State University.
+- 🔭 I’m currently on pursuing Master's in Computer Science at Arizona State University.

-- 👯 I’m looking for Full Time Job Opportunities from May 2024 to expand my knowledge and network.
+- 👯 I’m looking for Full Time Job Opportunities from May 2024.

 - 📫 How to reach me: ramachandra.sai16@gmail.com , [Linkedin](https://www.linkedin.com/in/ramachandra-913b78111/)